cloudstake/mdbook_validatortoolbox/src/quick-setup/quick-install/README.md

 ---
-description: Here's the short guide on installing and our notes.
+## Here's the short guide on installing and our notes.
 ---

 # Quick Install